noahd1/also_validates/README.md

 # AlsoValidates

-An ActiveModel validator that validates associated models, adding any errors on those models back onto the "primary" model.
+An ActiveModel validator that validates associated models, copying any errors from composed models up to their parent.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'validation_aggregator'
+    gem 'also_validates'

 And then execute: